Thoughts

 DuPont didn’t survive by clinging to CFCs.
 It survived by becoming indispensable in what came next.

 This is the uncomfortable truth at the centre of the argument I’m making: DuPont is simultaneously the best historical proof that incumbent industrial players can transform when the incentives align, and a live exhibit of what happens when they don’t.
 The lesson isn’t that these companies are good.
 The lesson is that moral character isn’t the variable.
-Incentive structure is.
+Incentive structure - carrot and stick - investment, revenue, regulation, standards.
+These are our critical digging tools.

 Its Climate Capitalism, Stupid

 This dynamic repeats across the history of industrial transition.
 The shift from whale oil to petroleum-based lighting didn’t happen because whale hunters went out of business — capital and infrastructure flowed sideways into the next dominant technology.
 The electrification of manufacturing in the early twentieth century was led by companies that had everything to lose from change and chose to lead it anyway.
 Technological succession rarely looks like the old guard collapsing and the new guard rising from the rubble.
-More often, the ecosystem reuses the parts.
+Capitalism is a cannibal and the ecosystem reuses the parts.

-The S-curve of technological adoption makes this legible.
+The S-curve of technological adoption makes this more legible to me.
 New technologies emerge slowly, accelerate through a growth phase, plateau as the next curve begins its climb underneath.
 Petrol replaced steam.
 Plugs replace petrol.
-The transition isn’t neat or fast — there are hundreds of millions of internal combustion engines still being manufactured — but the direction isn’t in doubt.
+The transition isn’t neat or fast — there are hundreds of millions of internal combustion engines still being manufactured — but the direction isn’t in doubt (at least to me).

 How do we decarbonise?
 Slowly, then suddenly.
-Hopefully in time.
+Hopefully in time - and, dear reader, I have more than hope.
+We can do this.

 What matters for investors and operators isn’t picking the winning new technology — that game is already crowded.
 What matters is correctly reading which incumbent industries are early on their transformation S-curve and have the structural capacity to make it.